coyote-team/coyote-wp/README.md

 # Coyote WordPress plugin

 The Coyote WordPress plugin allows for images in posts and pages to have their text description ("alt attribute") be managed by a connected [Coyote description service](https://www.coyote.pics).
+This means that all the image descriptions on your WordPress website can be managed remotely in Coyote.

 ## How it works

-When the plugin is installed and its filters are enabled, it replaces image alt attributes in your posts with those retrieved from a Coyote service.
-When Coyote service moderators change image descriptions and remote updates are enabled, those filters will also reflect these updates.
+When the plugin is installed and its filters are enabled, it replaces image alt attributes in your posts with those retrieved from the Coyote service.
+When Coyote users change image descriptions, those descriptions are approved, and remote updates are enabled, those filters will also reflect these updates.
 The plugin effectively functions as a content filter; it does not permanently change the content of your WordPress posts or pages.

-### I want to go back to manually managing original alt attributes.

-You can deactivate the plugin in your WordPress plugin settings page.
-Alternatively, on the Coyote plugin settings page, you can disable the "Filter posts through Coyote" option.

-### I want to stop using the Coyote service but retain the alt attributes provided so far.

-Don't deactivate the plugin: disable remote updates instead (see [the plugin configuration](#configuration)).

 ## Installation